RemigijusKa/RecursionTask/README.txt

 # RecursionTask
-The program creates Binary data tree and calculates the deepest level of that tree.
+The program creates dynamic data tree and calculates the deepest level (height) of that tree.

 Tree structure:
-		      	6
+		      	A
 		       /  \
-		      4	  9
+		      B	   D
-		         / \
+		         / |   \
-	      		7  11
+	      		G  H     J
-		       /\    \
+		       /\  |    / \
-		      3 10   15
-			     /\
-			    8  20

-There are two recursive methods in this program.
-First is used to insert data into tree, in a way it becomes a binary search tree.
-Another recursive method looks for a deepest level of a tree.
+		      C Z  W   X   Y
+			      /
+			     O

+Child nodes have reference in parent node in a form of nodes ArrayList.

+There depth calculation method uses 'for each' cycle to explore every node's List of children nodes.
+Recursion is used in 'for each' cycle to explore deeper and deeper level of a tree.

 Empty tree has 0 levels.
 Tree with just one root node has 1 level.